"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 I mean…

-Can you imagine these thugs worrying about not getting someone’s pronouns right?
+Can you imagine the guys above (with the hooker) worrying about not getting someone’s pronouns right?

 Me neither.

-And it’s a story that its grit and dirt wouldn’t come to life with a multi-million budget.
+And obviously because it’s a story that is so ANTI-mainstream,it wouldn’t come to life with a multi-million dollar budget.

 But let me assure you…